 For superannuation disability claims that include an insurance benefit, it may be possible to join the relevant life insurance company as a defendant to any civil court proceedings.
 However, the courts’ powers of review of any insurance company decision may also be limited.

-The NSW Statute of Limitations Act 1969 imposes time limits on civil court action against a superannuation fund trustee or an insurer.
+The NSW Limitation Act 1969 imposes time limits on civil court action against a superannuation fund trustee or an insurer.

 It is very important to seek expert legal advice before commencing civil proceedings.

 If a complaint to a regulated superannuation fund is not satisfactorily resolved within 90 days, the person can lodge a complaint with an external dispute resolution scheme, the Superannuation Complaints Tribunal.
 Regulated funds must inform members of the right to take a complaint to the Tribunal.